 Horses on the low end of the temperament scale.

-Horses bred for pulling wagons and carts generally rate on the lower end of a scale, simply because owners often used them to haul valuable cargo through busy streets and needed to ensure they remained calm.
+Horses bred for pulling wagons and carts generally rate on the lower end of a scale simply because owners often used them to haul valuable cargo through busy streets and needed to ensure they remained calm.

 However, some of these large draft breeds are stubborn, which means they take a lot of encouragement to move.
-But they are good solid horses to have around crowds and children.
+But they are good, solid horses to have around crowds and children.

-Some quarter horses and warmblood breeds bear these personality traits.
+Some quarter horses and warm-blood breeds bear these personality traits.
 On the other hand, horses on the higher end of the scale are impatient and anxious and are usually eager to go faster than the rest.

 Horses on the high end of the temperament scale.

 Unlike the lower-end scale horses, these don’t need much leg pressure as they quickly bolt and require more effort to stop them.
-Thoroughbreds and the Arabian horses are on this end of the scale as many refer to them as hot-tempered horses.
+Thoroughbreds and Arabian horses are on this end of the scale as many refer to them as hot-tempered horses.

 Your horse’s temperament should match your riding ability and your personality.
-If you are new and are just learning how to ride, you should pick one on the lower end of the temperament scale to avoid any severe injuries to you and the horse.
+If you are new and just learning how to ride, you should pick one on the lower end of the temperament scale to avoid severe injuries to you and the horse.

 You can always change horses and move up the scale as you gain experience and knowledge while also fitting the personality that goes with your own.